-'Creative Aging' is a way to address adverse health effects associated with aging, by practicing intentional arts engagement.
+The Wyoming Arts Council has partnered with the Wyoming State Library and Lifetime Arts to train Wyoming-based artists and librarians on 'Creative Aging'.'Creative Aging' is a way to address adverse health effects associated with aging, by practicing intentional arts engagement.
 And now, the Wyoming Arts Council is accepting applications from artists and librarians in the state who want to participate in this training.

 Joshua Chrysler, who is the health and wellness specialist for the Wyoming Arts Council, said the pandemic has amplified loneliness among older adults.
 The arts can help.